 The process for submitting timesheets varies between umbrella companies.

-Usually, you’ll be required to submit the hours you’ve worked via an online portal or mobile app – and this shouldn’t take longer than a few minutes.
-However, some umbrella companies are more “old school” and may require you to email copies of timesheets you’ve completed and signed by hand.
-It’s a good idea to speak with an umbrella and understand their timesheet processes before you decide to register with them.
+Usually, you’ll be required to submit the hours you’ve worked via an online portal or mobile app.
+However, some umbrella companies may require you to email signed copies.
+It’s a good idea to understand the process before registering.

 Can I claim expenses with an umbrella company?